wistia/WistiaKit/README.md

 Bring them both together: create a `WistiaAPI` to browse your `WistiaProject`s, choose a `WistiaMedia`, use that `WistiaMedia` object to initialize a `WistiaPlayerViewController`, and then `self.presentViewController(_:animated:completion:)`!
 It's so easy, I bet you could build a pretty nice Apple TV app in a hackathon...

+**Video upload** is where it all begins!
+Technically part of the `WistiaAPI` but cool enough to get it's own section.
+Simply create a `URL` pointing to a movie on the device, or a `Data` of the movie itself, and upload into your account with just one line.

 ### Data

 I guess there's not much to say here.
 Mostly just refer to the [Data API](http://wistia.com/doc/data-api) docs.
 And of course, you should use an instance of `WistiaAPI` to intrect with the API.
 For example: